jraiskin/Automated_categorization_medication/log_progress_lab.md

         - Leverage external sources of information.
 We dont have context (like patient file).
             Might look into MeSH / UMLS (look for substance / drug semantic type).

+- **27/4:**
+Sent Patrick a message, regarding the label suggestion procedure, based on Jaccard similarity.
+Changed the procedure to fit the updated code, saving intermediary result dictionaries for a closer inspection later.
+Currently rerunning the job on Euler.
+Migrated the RNN class to file.
+Todo:
+    - Log experiments.
+Come up with a way to get numerical information from summaries to better analyze the data, such as keeping a dict of {model_str:(step, accuracy, mean reciprocal rank)} for the max mean reciprocal rank.
+    - Transform input data (for both neural and linear forms):
+        - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).
+    - Could we generate label suggestions, using the SVM model?
+    - Think / try running the classifiers without filtering characters.
+    - Thing to keep in mind (currently not a high priority):
+        - Ensemble methods.
+        - Leverage external sources of information.
+We dont have context (like patient file).
+            Might look into MeSH / UMLS (look for substance / drug semantic type).